I hit a parked car. What should I do?

 According to the Road Traffic Act, you need to report an accident to the police within 24 hours.
 Don’t call 999, as they only deal with emergencies.
 Instead dial 101, the non-emergency police number.

-4. Take notes
+4. Take notes and photos

 Write down details that might be useful for insurance purposes.
-Make note of the time, date and location of the accident, as well as the weather conditions.
-Take photos of the damage.
-If you don’t have a camera phone, it may be worth getting the contact details of a witness who can support your version of events or sketching what happened.
+Make a note of the time, date and location of the accident, as well as the weather conditions.

 5. Contact your insurance provider

-Call your insurance provider as soon as you can, even if you’re not planning to make a claim.
+Call your car insurance provider as soon as you can, even if you’re not planning to make a claim.
 Give them the details, along with any photos and the contact details of any witnesses.

 What happens if you hit a parked car and drive off?

 If you don’t stop, you may well hear from the police.
 There could be CCTV or witnesses who can prove you were at the scene.
 Even if you prang a car on a deserted street at night, make sure you leave your details or report the incident.
-Otherwise, you could be prosecuted for careless driving, failing to stop and failing to report an accident.
-That’s a hefty fine and points on your licence.

 What should I do if someone hits my parked car and drives away?